• Skip to main content

 Kris crosses a rushing creek to continue his journey.

-Tip #1: Find a place to cross that has the shortest width possible to make your jump as easy as possible.
+Tip #1: Find a place to cross that has the shortest width to make your jump as easy as possible.

 Accomplishment: Reaching Waterfalls Campground